Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions

 \subsection{Morality Detection}

 We capture the moral sentiments in tweets based on the Moral Foundations Theory.
 We train our morality detection model on top of the transformer-based pretrained language model BERT \cite{devlin2018bert}.
 We train BERT with three Twitter datasets, including a manually annotated COVID dataset \cite{rojecki2021moral}, the Moral Foundation Twitter Corpus dataset with six different topics \cite{Hoover2020moral}, and a dataset of political tweets published by US congress members \cite{johnson-goldwasser-2018-classification}.
-We test our model on a test subset from the COVID dataset and show the F1 scores from 10 random runs in Table~\ref{tab:mf_eval}.
-The method has good performance on the major categories such as care and harm, although the performance inevitably varies with the amount of support for different moral categories, which is also observed in previous studies \cite{Hoover2020moral,trager2022moral}.
-However, by fusing an in-domain training set that is also about COVID-19, along with other datasets consisting of various topics, we are improving the model generalizability when applied to the target data \cite{guo2023data}.
-We compare our method with a widely used dictionary-based method Distributed Dictionary Representations (DDR)~\cite{8b2871f503a14011ae81e6ab1664a638} and find our method outperforms DDR for most moral categories (Refer Table \ref{tab:mf_eval}).
+Fusing an in-domain training set that is also about COVID-19, along with other datasets consisting of various topics, we are improving the model generalizability when applied to the target data \cite{guo2023data}.